ent/ent/doc/md/tutorial-todo-gql.md

 ---

-Please continue to the next section and learn how to Relay Node Interface with Ent.
+Please continue to the next section where we explain how to implement the [Relay Node Interface](https://relay.dev/graphql/objectidentification.htm) and learn how Ent automatically supports this.